microsoft/AIforEarthDataSets/data/noaa-nclimgrid.md

 ## Overview

 The NOAA [Monthly U.S. Climate Gridded Dataset](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00332) (NClimGrid) consists of four climate variables derived from the [Global Historical Climatology Network](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily) daily dataset (GHCN-D): maximum temperature, minimum temperature, average temperature, and precipitation.
 Each file provides monthly values in a 5x5 lat/lon grid for the Continental United States.
-Data is available from 1895 to the present, at both daily and monthly temporal resolutions.
+Monthly data is available from 1895 to the present; daily data is available from 1951 to the present.

 On an annual basis, approximately one year of "final" nClimGrid will be submitted to replace the initially supplied "preliminary" data for the same time period.
 Users should be sure to ascertain which level of data is required for their research.